+Scale – helping us to see the big picture.
 Luckily I took my phone with me on this mornings walk along Blackmans Bay foreshore.
 The sky was full of luminous breaks in the steely grey clouds and now and then the water was lit by a sliver of silver on the horizon.
 White sails flapped … More Scale – Day 14 photography 101

 I noticed the light changing whilst painting last evening and when I stepped out my front door the clouds were beautiful warm yellows and pinks.
 The climber was silhouetted against the sky and it’s pink trumpet flowers really echoed the pinks in the clouds.
 Serendipitous moment!

 I’m a big fan of the vertical photo format and I really liked the expanse of dark water filling the bottom 2/3rds reflecting the stormy clouds.
 Water is all about patterns, fluidity and reflections for me.
 The red and blue reflections add a bit of zing to this otherwise sombre scene.
 I’m lucky this dock … More Water- Day 3 photography 101

 I spotted this shiny bike while out on my lunchtime walk.
 I bet the guy on the black bike is thinking he’d rather be riding this red and chrome beauty!

 Home is family and this family bookcase tells the story of those who live in my home.
 Our individual and collective interests sit side by side on the simple white shelves.
 On the top shelf lie the heavy tomes of architecture – an absorbing passion of the Writer.
 The next shelf holds art catalogues, travel stories and … More Home – Photography 101